10 Steps to a Successful Business Plan

 Today we have a special guest post from Cami Hughes from CreditDonkey!

-Step 1: The Mission
+1: The Mission Of Your Business

 The first section of your plan, known as an executive summary, should include a mission statement describing the intent of your business.
 The mission statement can be as short as a single sentence or as long as a paragraph.
 Along with the mission statement, include these other important facts:

-- Date the business started
+- The date the business started

 - Names of owners or founders